Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 Once the players are on the move, they inevitable burst into a clearing where the mists part to reveal an old-fashioned mansion.

 This is **Death House.**

+> [!design]- **Alternative opening to "Barovian relics" or "Lost in the mists"**
+>  The idea of the players meeting around a campfire allows for more team bonding before going straight into the Death House as in "Lost in the mists".
+Removing most of the gear amps up the tension, but also just saves time in Session Zero (use the pretext of "you'll get to pick your equipment once you get to your destination and you know what the quest is").
+>  Being defenceless and lost in a creepy forest is a good way to set the stage and introduce the general theme.
+The players "organically" finding the Death House as a safe refuge plays better than forcing them to follow magical relics or being tasked to go there because it gives them more agency, and then the reveal that they're actually trapped (even though they had no choice) feels more meaningful.
+>  The fog thickening and the "werewolves" closing in as a means of nudging players into the house only works if they're unarmed and the chance of being able to barricade inside the house and maybe find weapons is a good driver.
+The need to find weapons and gear in the house is a strong motivator to explore thoroughly instead of rushing through, and gives a nice risk/reward calculation for how to spend time in the house.
 # A2.
 Death House
 ## A2a.
 The Arrival
 ### Entrance